jessepollak/card/README.md

 # Card — make things easy

-Card will take your shitty credit card form and make it the best part of the checkout process (without you changing anything).
+Card will take *any* shitty credit card form and make it the best part of the checkout process (without you changing anything).
+Created using only CSS and Javascript with **0 images** or canvas elements.

 ![card](http://gifti.me/i/4SLUJ.gif)

-Created using only CSS and Javascript with **0 images** or canvas elements.

 ## Usage